mil/userbound.com-gulp/src/things/entries/2014-10-12-Bitcoin-Note.md

 sort_index: 5
 ---

 I thought it would be awesome if you could hand someone a physical Bitcoin note.
 So I designed the Bitcoin Note.
 The design includes place for public key and value and is mainly just for prop value.

-Unfortunatly, I've lost the original file I designed the note in.
-It was a nice big Gimp file.
-Below is the design of the front and back.
+Below is the design of the front and back:

 <div class='captioned-image'>